tabularelf/Architect/README.md

 4. Drag your existing (or future) build scripts into said folder.
 Repeat from step 3. until done.
 5. Run your game.

-Your build scripts will execute in alphabetical order, one step script at a time.
+Your build scripts will execute in alphabetical order, one script at a time.

 ## What if I want to run a set of scripts BEFORE everything else?
 The best way to guaranteed priority execution, is to rename your folder to have a `.` at the start.